ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 	    "pathToHelp": "../option/myHelp.html"
 	}

-The customised file names follow the pattern key.id.type where:-
+This attribute defines the "global" customised names using the following pattern:- key.id.type where:-

 ::